mayank357000/Simon-game/README.md

-# Simon-game
+It's a game which will test your memory.

-It's a game which will test your memory by highlighting some colour buttons and you need to press the buttons highlighted in their order till now , else you lose.
+How to play : game will highlights a colour button on each level and you need to press the buttons highlighted in their order till now from the start , else you lose.